 - Or: "Theoretical Medicine = Biomedicine" (read: theoretical medicine does not exist)

-- One professor (Mikuláš Popovič, born 1941, Mukachevo) has a theoretical medicine among his specialties.
+- One professor (Mikuláš Popovič, born in 1941, Mukachevo) has a theoretical medicine among his specialties.

 Einstein in medicine is not welcome?

-It was Weissman's article, which brought me to the parallel between Sely and Albert Einstein.
-Weissman fervently reveals what is happening in respectable resources ( ) We do not always know - that Selye has prevented Stress and Strains of Homeostasis (1935) from stressing at least a year, while Selye's flagship publication, "A syndrome produced by various nocuous agents," Discovered in Nature one year later.
+It was just the Weissman article, which brought me to the parallel between Sely and Albert Einstein.
+Weissman fervently reveals what is happening in respectable resources ( ) we do not always know - that Selye has prevented Stress and Strains of Homeostasis (1935) from stressing Stress and Strains of Homeostasis (1935), while Selye's flagship publication, "A syndrome produced by various nocuous agents" discovered in Nature one year later.
 It also points to older experiments dealing with corticosteroids in stressful situations.
 It made me think.
 Even with Einstein, one could point to the previously known Lorentz transformation - that the discovery was already "hanging in the air".
-But he had to come up with a genius to make it a coherent theory.
-After all, Konrad Lorenzo, the envy, blame the fact that his imprinting at the house does not tell the peasants anything new and Isaac Newton that the apples fell long before gravity laws ...
+But a genius had to come to make it a coherent theory.
+After all, Konrad Lorenz's envious criminals claim that his imprinting at the house does not tell the peasants anything new and Isaac Newton that apples fell long before gravity laws ...

 The theorists blame yourself for self-promotion

 In his life, Selye wrote more than 1,500 papers and scientific reviews, roughly the same as his countryman Pál Erdös, the most productive mathematician of all time.
 Why so much?
 Was it just for self-realization, how does Weissman suspect?
 I think it was an effort to grasp hard to grasp.
 He faced a similar problem as Doc.
-Anton Markos , who in his lectures on theoretical biology continues to repeat the same words and reads thousands of pages , although he is trying to single-genate the gene and get rid of the slogan that "the gene is a nucleotide sequence in DNA."
+Anton Markos , who in his lectures on theoretical biology still repeats the same words, and recommends reading thousands of pages , even though he is trying to single-digitize the gene and get rid of the slogan that "the gene is a nucleotide sequence in DNA."

 Jánosz / Hans Selye was a productive experimentator.
-In rats exposed to various stressors, in addition to a specific response, the non-specific general response syndrome (Selye's own induction) showed: adrenal enlargement, lymph node enlargement, thymus reduction, and hormonal changes.
+In rats exposed to various stressors, in addition to a specific response, the non-specific general response syndrome (Selye's own induction) showed adrenal enlargement, lymph node enlargement, thymus reduction, and hormonal changes.
 He has developed a systematic classification of steroid hormones for corticosteroids (adrenal hormones), androgens and estrogens.
 He introduced the term glucocorticoid and described the anti-inflammatory effect of corticoids several years before this fact was clinically confirmed ( Szabo2012lhs ).
-However, I do not consider Selye's greatest contribution to the introduction of new words or to the research of specific hormones, but to the theory of stress and health that Selye calls a unified theory of medicine in his publications and which practitioners still ignore more or less.
+However, I do not consider the introduction of new words, nor the research of specific hormones, as Selye's greatest contribution, but the theory of stress and health that Selye describes in his publications as a unified theory of medicine and which practitioners still ignore more and more today.

 Nobello outside the bowl